 - Wider Product Selection: Since you do not tie up your available capital with specific products, you are able to offer your customers a wider selection of products.

 - Location Independence: You can drop ship from virtually any location in the world as long as there is internet access.
+This is why dropshipping can is so lucrative.
+Australians can sell domestically using Australian dropship suppliers; sell domestically using international suppliers, or even sell internationally using international dropshipping suppliers.

 - High Scalability: Scaling a drop shipping business is much easier compared to scaling a traditional retail business.